InMed Pharmaceuticals Inc. (NASDAQ:INM) Short Interest Update

-InMed Pharmaceuticals Inc. (NASDAQ:INM) was the target of a large decrease in short interest in August.
-As of August 13th, there was short interest totalling 96,600 shares, a decrease of 47.8% from the July 29th total of 185,100 shares.
+InMed Pharmaceuticals Inc. (NASDAQ:INM) was the recipient of a large decline in short interest during the month of August.
+As of August 13th, there was short interest totalling 96,600 shares, a decline of 47.8% from the July 29th total of 185,100 shares.
 Approximately 1.2% of the shares of the stock are short sold.
-Based on an average daily volume of 67,500 shares, the short-interest ratio is currently 1.4 days.
+Based on an average daily trading volume, of 67,500 shares, the short-interest ratio is currently 1.4 days.

 InMed Pharmaceuticals Inc, a clinical stage pharmaceutical company, researches and develops cannabinoid-based therapies.
 The company's lead product is INM-755, a cannabinol topical cream, which is in a second Phase I clinical trials for the treatment of epidermolysis bullosa.
 The company is also involved in developing INM-088, which is in preclinical studies for the treatment of glaucoma; and INM-405 for the treatment of orofacial pain.